 Residential Furnace Quality Installation Impacts and Upstream Program Delivery Secondary Research - A study is under consideration, but the decision to proceed and timing depend on future Nicor Gas implementation plans.
+There are no plans to conduct research on this measure at this time, but we will revisit that depending on Nicor Gas implementation plans.
 Primary research to quantify quality installation savings is challenging due to the difficulty in defining a baseline or comparison group.
 Utilities in Iowa include this measure in programs, however recent impact evaluation work has relied upon engineering review of algorithms rather than primary research.